clojurust/clojurust/README.md

 But the project is not in this stage for now.

-### Crate for the persistent data structures

-    Copyright 2017 Bodil Stokke, under MPL 2.0.

-* Crate doc is here: https://crates.io/crates/im
-* Code is on GitHub: https://github.com/bodil/im-rs

-## Licence
-This Source Code Form is subject to the terms of the Mozilla Public License, v.
-2.0.

-If a copy of the MPL was not distributed within this file, You can obtain one at http://mozilla.org/MPL/2.0/.

-### Original Clojure licence
 As clojure::lang is on Eclipse Public License 1.0 (http://opensource.org/licenses/eclipse-1.0.php), there could be some problem of double licence problem.

 As is, I put this advice of the original project licence: